Bitcoin Adoption Framework.

 What happened?

-Receipts, TXIDs, audit trails, disclosures, reconciliations, and anchored records create defensible truth.
+Receipts, TXIDs, reconciliations, disclosures, and anchored records create operational clarity.

 Exchange